agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 After all the preparation and contemplation about compensation, I had two offers to consider.
 But how to choose?
 Just pick the biggest number, right?
 Turns out it isn't so simple.
-There are a lot of _intangibles_--like "what work would I be doing" and "who would I work with"--that matter a lot, possibly more than money.
+There are a lot of _intangibles_---like "what work would I be doing" and "who would I work with"---that matter a lot, possibly more than money.
 I decided to go with the offer that had a bunch of great people on the team and a very interesting problem, even though the total compensation was lower.